polyphony-chat/docs/docs/Protocol Specifications/core.md

 *Fig. 8: Sequence diagram depicting the data moving process.*

-Depending on the use case, this process can be adapted to fit the needs of the user.
-How this process is implemented is up to the concrete implementation.
+How this process is implemented is up to P2 extensions to define.
+The above steps are only a guideline.
+The API routes for data export and import are documented in the API documentation.

 ### 7.4 Challenges and trust